grantcolley/dotnetwhat/README.md

 The **[CTS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system)** also includes rules for inheritance, interfaces, and virtual methods etc. that enables an object-oriented programming model.
 The **[CLS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system)** is a subset of the **[CTS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system)** and defines a set of common features needed by applications.

-.NET applications can be written in different languages and the language compiler must adhere to the rules laid out in the **Common Type System ([CTS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system))** and **Common Language Specification ([CLS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system))**.
+.NET applications can be written in different languages and each language compiler must adhere to the rules laid out in the **Common Type System ([CTS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system))** and **Common Language Specification ([CLS](https://learn.microsoft.com/en-us/dotnet/standard/common-type-system))**.

 ### SDK and BCL
 The **[.NET SDK](https://learn.microsoft.com/en-us/dotnet/core/sdk)** is a set of libraries and tools for developing .NET applications. .NET also has a large set of libraries called the **Base Class Library ([BCL](https://learn.microsoft.com/en-us/dotnet/standard/framework-libraries))**, which provides implementation for many general types, algorithms, and utility functionality.